graphstatevis/app/README.md

-# graphstatevis
+# GraphStateVis

-GraphStateVis: Interactive Visual Analysis of Qubit Graph States and their Stabilizer Groups
+Interactive Visual Analysis of Qubit Graph States and their Stabilizer Groups